PTE Core Practice Tests: All 19 Question Types

 PTE Core Question Types Overview

-• Writing: Core-focused Writing Email practice with AI feedback.
+- Writing: Summarize Written Text and Writing Email practice with AI feedback.

-• Reading: Reading & Writing Fill in the Blanks, Reading Fill in the Blanks (Drag and Drop), and Reorder Paragraphs.
+- Reading: Reading & Writing Fill in the Blanks, Reading Fill in the Blanks, Multiple Choice (Single Answer), Multiple Choice (Multiple Answers), and Reorder Paragraphs.

-• Listening: Summarize Spoken Text, Listening Fill in the Blanks, and Write From Dictation.
+- Listening: Summarize Spoken Text, Listening Fill in the Blanks, Highlight Incorrect Words, Multiple Choice (Single Answer), Multiple Choice (Multiple Answers), Select Missing Word, and Write From Dictation.

 If you are short on preparation time, prioritize Repeat Sentence, Write From Dictation, and Reading Fill in the Blanks first.
 These tasks usually provide the strongest score leverage for candidates trying to move from CLB 7 to CLB 9.